 Every tank of milk that leaves the farm is also tested for any residues.
 Some farms have the ability to perform this test before the milk leaves the farm, and ALL milk is tested for antibiotic residue at the processing plant before it is unloaded from the semi.
 If a tank tests positive for any reason, the milk is dumped down the drain, and never enters the food supply.

 This process ensures there are no antibiotics in your milk.
 It also ensures that cattle are humanely cared for during treatment.
 I play a huge role in both animal health as well as food safety.

 What would you like people to know about antibiotic use on dairy farms?

 I am quite discouraged with the ever-increasing incidence of “food bullying” originating from sources quite removed from where food is actually coming from.
 I am involved in the production of milk, whether it be through writing protocols, treating animals, or preventing disease, and it is important that I can assure my family the food I feed them is safe.
 I think that it is wonderful to have choices in the grocery store; whether you choose conventional milk, organic milk, or milk with a long shelf life it is my job to ensure that they are all safe to feed to my family and yours.

 Are you confident in the milk we buy at the store?

-I am not only a veterinarian, but a mom of a three-year-old boy, and I am also expecting my second son in February.
+I am not only a veterinarian, but a mom of two boys.
 I am very passionate about the dairy industry and am confident that the end product is safe for my growing family.
 I am proud to play an integral role in the production of a product that fills my refrigerator at home.
 I know the cattle I work with on a daily basis are treated humanely (as if they were my own) and their milk is safe.
 A common question I ask myself when making decisions is, “Would I feed this to my family?”
 If the answer is “no,” I must do something until the answer is “yes.”